mklabs/node-build-script/readme.md

 The reload task is a slight variation of the watch task.
-It'll spawns up a local http server, watch for file changes, rerun the default task and emit back to any connected clients an event which triggers a full page reload.
+It'll spawns up a local http server, watch for file changes, rerun the default task and emit back to any connected clients an event that will trigger a full page reload.

     h5bp reload